Snow Shoveling Safety Tips – Feb. 23, 2026

 Every year in the United States, over 11,000 people are treated in emergency rooms for snow shoveling injuries, most commonly for chest pain, back injuries, and hypothermia.
 About 100 people die each year primarily due to heart attacks triggered by the extreme physical exertion in cold temperatures.

-2025 Winter Home Maintenance “To Do” Checklist
+2026 Spring Home Maintenance “To Do” Checklist

 Get your house & yard in great shape!